Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 • Whether you need a new passport or a passport renewal

-• What additional services you need
+• What additional services do you need?

 Applicants often only consider the application fees required by the U.S. government when calculating how much it will cost to get a passport.
 While this is definitely a key expense to account for, it is only part of the total price you will pay.